-A Simplicity lawn mower will not start when it isn’t getting sufficient fuel, air or spark due to a plugged air filter, fuel clogs, a dirty carburetor, a faulty fuel pump, dirty spark plugs, bad ignition coil and bad starter solenoid.
+A Simplicity lawn mower will not start when it isn’t getting sufficient fuel, air, or spark due to a plugged air filter, fuel clogs, a dirty carburetor, a faulty fuel pump, dirty spark plugs, bad ignition coil, or bad starter solenoid.
 A bad charging system or incorrect starting procedure can also keep your Simplicity mower from starting.

 Follow the safety instructions in your Simplicity owner’s manual to prevent injury while working on your lawn mower.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.